FlipZ3ro/Swisstronik-code-challenge-3/README.md

 # Swisstronik code challenge #3

-## Challenge task: create, deploy and show off your ERC20 token contract using Hardhat
+## Task details: Craft an ERC20 contract that mints at least 100 tokens with Hardhat

 1. Function Deploy
 ```